AurasoftEnzo/cscs_wpf/docs/gui/custom-controls/ASNumericBox.md

 NumericBox is similar to EnterBox, but has more rules around the numeric format, number of decimals, and value limits.
-That is why it is useful to document it separately.WpfCSCS-UPUTE-3.docx text
+That is why it is useful to document it separately.

 ---
 title: NumericBox Control
 module: gui